|

 Purpose

 To load ground control point data from a file.
-The file is an ASCII file and must consists of two block of data, namely horizontal ground control and vertical ground control, separated by a symbol "-", stung together at least 3 times, e.g. "-----" (see example in the file below).
+The file is an ASCII file and must consists of two block of data, namely horizontal ground control and vertical ground control, separated by a symbol "-", strung together at least 3 times, e.g. "-----" (see example in the file below).

 For horizontal control points, each record must have 3 or 4 fields, namely point number, x coordinate and y coordinate and SD.
 If the last field is omitted, the default SD, set by function "sd_gcp", will be used.